LetMeR00t/TA-thehive-cortex/README.md

 # Introduction

-This TA allows to **add interaction features** between [TheHive or Cortex (TheHive project)](https://thehive-project.org/) and Splunk.
-It allows to retrieve all cases/jobs information from TheHive/Cortex and to perform actions on these instances using Splunk, from a search or from a predefined dashboard.
+This TA allows to **add interaction features** between [TheHive or Cortex (StrangeBee)](https://www.strangebee.com/) and Splunk.
+It allows to retrieve all kind of information from TheHive/Cortex and to perform actions on these instances using Splunk, from a search or from a predefined dashboard.
-All data types work with the exception of "file" because Splunk does not allow to send a file easily.

-This TA is supporting both versions of TheHive (3 and 4).
+This TA is supporting only TheHive 5.
+For having an app supporting TheHive 3 or 4, please check the oldest releases.
 It's also supporting the Cortex 3 version.

-**Note**:
+> **Note**:
 It's working using Python3 with the official thehive4py and cortex4api library included.
-Please note that few modifications were performed to avoid using the "magic" library which is difficult to add in this app.
+Please note that few modifications were performed to improve the features of those libraries and are shared with the original repositories owners in order to merge them in a future version
-**A support was added to use Python2**.
+**A support was added to use Python 3.7**.
+As Splunk is using at most Python 3.7.11 at this time of writing, we added the support to the original library.
 This is not an official library, it's a syntactically-revised version.
-This application is also available for Splunk version>7.x.

 # What is TheHive/Cortex ?

-If you need more information about TheHive/Cortex project, please [follow this link](https://thehive-project.org/).
+If you need more information about TheHive/Cortex project, please [follow this link](https://www.strangebee.com/).
-You can find the related [TheHive Github here](https://github.com/TheHive-Project/TheHive) and [Cortex Github here](https://github.com/TheHive-Project/Cortex) .
+You can find the related [TheHive Project here](https://github.com/TheHive-Project) (including Cortex).

 # Use Cases

-The objective is to interface a SIEM tool such as Splunk in order to be able to perform automated tasks on observables/IOCs.
+The objective is to interface a SIEM tool such as Splunk in order to be able to perform automated tasks on observables/IOCs or TTPs.
 This TA has been designed in such a way that :

-- You can retrieve information from TheHive about the different cases that were created
+- You can pull events periodically from TheHive about the different cases/alerts that were created or updated
+- You can create new alert or case from Splunk in TheHive using the power of Splunk whether in a search or in a predefined dashboard.
+- You can run a function in TheHive from an alert action
+- You can interface Splunk Enterprise Security with TheHive
 - You can retrieve information from Cortex about the different jobs that are being performed on the scanners.
-- You can create new case from Splunk in TheHive using the power of Splunk whether in a search or in a predefined dashboard.
 - You can run new tasks from Splunk in Cortex using the power of Splunk whether in a search or a predefined dashboard.

 # Installation